ravirk42/ravirk42/README.md

 - 👋 Hi, I’m @ravirk42
 - 👀 I’m interested in data engineering and cricket data analysis
-- 🌱 I’m currently kubernetes and cockroachDB
+- 🌱 I’m currently Learning kubernetes and exploring cockroachDB
 - 💞️ I’m looking to collaborate on aws, kakfa , terraform
 - 📫 How to reach me -- ravikiran550@gmail.com